Telephone numbers in Ivory Coast

 On 15 January 2000 Côte d'Ivoire has expanded its national numbering plan from 6 to 8 digits.
 Two digits were prepended to existing subscriber numbers, according to the former numbering range, type of service and carrier.

+It was expanded again from 8 to 10 digits on 31 January 2021, with two digits again prepended based on service and carrier.

 Calling formats

 To call in Ivory Coast, the following format is used: